mcnnowak/mcnnowak.github.io/README.md

 # mcnowak.io

 ## Who is Michael Nowak?
 Hi!
-I'm Michael Nowak, and I decided that it's probably time for me to build and deploy a personal website.
+I'm Michael Nowak, and I decided that it's probably time for me to build a personal website.

 ## Tools used
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 Next.js is the nicest front end framework I've used.